sarraomezzine/articleGenerator/README.md

 # articleGenerator
-This project gives you hands to generate automatically articles and images using openAI API.
+This project gives you hand to generate automatically articles and images using openAI API.
 Build with PHP using postgres

 ## Getting Started